 What are the social, environmental and economic impacts?

 Economic: The cocoa farmers determine themselves and in a democratic vote the price at which they sell their cocoa to their company.
 Currently, this price is around two to three times the market price.
-In addition, every chocolate purchased has a direct, positive effect on the income of the cocoa farmers, because 5% of sales go directly into the special “Revolution Fund”, which is intended for the communities of Pucallpillo and Santa Rosa and over which only they have access.
+In addition, every chocolate purchased has a direct, positive effect on the income of the cocoa farmers, as 5% of sales go straight into the special “Revolution Fund”, which is intended for the communities of Pucallpillo and Santa Rosa and is only available to them.
 They decide whether to pay out this money to the families and use it to finance projects or to increase their share in the company.

 Ecological: Cocoa production in Peru and purchased raw materials such as cane sugar and milk meet the highest ecological standards.
 This also takes biodiversity into account.
-The use of original and rare cocoa varieties, for example, supports the preservation of varietal diversity.
+The use of original and rare cocoa varieties supports, among other things, the preservation of varietal diversity.

 Social: Currently, 36 cocoa farmers from the communities of Pucallpillo and Santa Rosa are involved in the project and benefit from voting rights on price, strategy and distribution options.
-Choba Choba trains persimmon farmers to become empowered so they can make their own business decisions.
+The company trains the cocoa farmers so that they gain the necessary skills to make their own business decisions.

 By 2020, 33% of the company is to be owned by cocoa farmers.
 In the long term, they are to acquire the majority of the shares.
-They are therefore to become the main owners of the company, which was founded in Switzerland, in order to continue its operations.
+They are therefore to become the main owners of the company founded in Switzerland in order to continue running it.

 How can the solution set be multiplied and scaled?

-Currently, only 36 of the approximately 6 million cocoa farmers are reached by the business model – the potential for scaling would therefore be great.
+The business model currently only reaches 36 of the approximately 6 million cocoa farmers – so the potential for scaling up would be huge.
 However, Choba Choba attaches great importance to close contact and exchange with the cocoa farmers involved.
 In order to maintain this, they do not want to grow significantly.
 However, the chosen solution approach can be multiplied and scaled by being copied by other companies.
 Applications in areas other than the chocolate industry, such as the textile industry, would also be conceivable.